peter-sutton/peter-sutton.github.io/projects.md

 <p>Project Duration: 01.06.2021-31.05.2024</p>

-<p>Funding body: Beatriu de Pin\'os postdoctoral fellowships programme, funded by the Secretary of
+<p>Funding body: Beatriu de Pinóos postdoctoral fellowships programme, funded by the Secretary of
-  Universities and research (Government of Catalonia) and from the Horizon 2020 programme of research and innovation of the European Union  under the Marie Sk\l odowska-Curie grant agreement no 801370.</p>
+  Universities and research (Government of Catalonia) and from the Horizon 2020 programme of research and innovation of the European Union  under the Marie Skłodowska-Curie grant agreement no 801370.</p>